Education

 FCPS, the second-largest school district in Kentucky, has gone through multiple investigations of its finances in the last year.
 Some of those are still active, including a review by state Auditor Allison Ball.

 When Koch revealed the contract had been signed without proper approval, she and Superintendent Demetrus Liggins also laid out how extensive FCPS’ current finance problems are.
-Since then, more than 100 FCPS employees have been laid off as a cost-cutting measure.
+Since then, more than 100 FCPS support positions have been reduced as a cost-cutting measure.

 This is a developing story and may be updated.